Right-handed neutrino pair production via second-generation leptoquarks: Introduction

-The LHC has an ongoing LQ search program.
-Both ATLAS and CMS Collaborations have looked for single and pair production of LQs in final states made of various combinations of leptons ($\ell$ or $\n_L$) and jets (light or $t$ jet).
-The current mass exclusion limit on scalar (vector) LQ goes up to $1.73$~\cite{ATLAS:2020dsk} ($1.98$~\cite{ATLAS:2022wcu}) TeV.
-There are also indirect bounds on LQ couplings (LQ-quark-lepton) from the high-$p_T$ dilepton or monolepton + MET data~\cite{Mandal:2018kau,Bhaskar:2021pml}.
+The LHC has an ongoing LQ-search program.
+Both ATLAS and CMS Collaborations are looking for single and pair productions of LQs in various combinations of leptons ($\ell$ or $\n_L$) and jets (light or $t$ jet) in the final states.
+The current mass-exclusion limits on scalar and vector LQs go up to $1.73$~\cite{ATLAS:2020dsk} and $1.98$~\cite{ATLAS:2022wcu} TeV, respectively.
+There are also indirect bounds on LQ couplings (LQ-quark-lepton) from the high-$p_T$ dilepton or monolepton with missing energy data~\cite{Mandal:2018kau,Bhaskar:2021pml}.
 A LQ can simultaneously couple with a SM quark and a RHN.
 However, none of the direct or indirect bounds concerns this coupling.
 A LQ can decay to a RHN+jet final state if the RHN is lighter than the LQ.
-Now, if the LQ decays exclusively (or predominantly) through this mode, it becomes unrestricted by all the direct or indirect bounds.
-In other words, a large part of the LQ parameter space remains unrestricted by the LHC bounds.
+If the LQ decays exclusively (or predominantly) through this mode, it becomes unrestricted by all the direct or indirect bounds.
+In other words, a large part of the LQ parameter space remains unexplored and unrestricted by the LHC.

-In this paper, we utilise this freedom to study the production of RHNs via LQs at the hadron collider (similar and related phenomenological studies are found in Refs.~\cite{Das:2017kkm,Mandal:2018qpg,Bhaskar:2020kdr,Cottin:2021tfo,Bhaskar:2022ygp}).
-If we assume the LQ couples with no other lepton except the RHNs, there are two possible production processes for the RHNs---they can come from a LQ decay, or they can be directly pair produced by a $t$-channel LQ exchange in the quark fusion mode.
-As we discuss later, the LQ-decay mode is more promising than the $t$-channel LQ exchange if the RHNs are lighter than the LQ.
+In this paper, we utilise this freedom to study the production of RHNs via LQs at the hadron collider (similar or related phenomenological studies are found in Refs.~\cite{Das:2017kkm,Mandal:2018qpg,Bhaskar:2020kdr,Cottin:2021tfo,Bhaskar:2022ygp}).
+If we assume the LQ couples with no other leptons except the RHNs, there are two possible production processes for the RHNs---they can come from LQ decays, or they can be directly pair produced by $t$-channel LQ exchanges in the quark fusion mode.
+As we discuss later, normally, the LQ-decay mode is more promising than the $t$-channel LQ exchange if the RHNs are lighter than the LQ.
 One reason is that LQs can be produced copiously through strong interaction.
 Secondly, the cross-section of the $t$-channel LQ-exchange process is susceptible to the LQ-quark-lepton coupling (goes as the fourth power); unless the coupling is of order one or larger, its cross-section is relatively smaller.
-Hence, in this paper, we mainly focus on the LQ-decay mode.
+Hence, in this paper, we mainly focus on RHN production through LQ decay.